tinkerbell/smee/README.md

 ### Local Setup

-First, you need to make sure you have [git-lfs](https://git-lfs.github.com/) installed
+First, you need to make sure you have [git-lfs](https://git-lfs.github.com/) installed:

 ```
 git lfs install